Can Eating Onions Really Help Lower Your Blood Sugar?

 The American Diabetes Association recommends eating at least three to five servings of non-starchy vegetables, such as onions, per day, where one serving is equal to one-half cup cooked or 1 cup raw.

-If you're eating more than 1 cup cooked or 2 cups of raw onions at a meal, and you're counting carbs to control blood sugar, you may need to count those servings towards your total carb intake for that meal.
+If you're eating more than 1 cup cooked or 2 cups of raw onions at a meal, and you're counting carbs to control blood sugar, you may need to count those servings toward your total carb intake for that meal.
 For example, 2 cups of raw sliced onions would count as about 20 grams of carbs.

 Other Tips for Regulating Your Blood Sugar